getdagnis/2020/README.md

 # 2020
 Design Portfolio 2020

+Uses Node.js/Express.js to handle admin side of the portfolio — create, write & update a small database JSON file & copy images to the needed directories when drag&dropped in the admin.

-Runs on Node.js/Express.js and uses pure Vanilla JS to display portfolio as well as to run a full admin side.
+Once the JSON "database" is created, it uses pure Vanilla JS/HTML to display a static portfolio site (public/index.html).

 Run by: nodemon app